Hackney, London: Hackney Gurkhas

+In 1859, fear of a potential French Invasion led to measures such as the launch of iron-hulled HMS Warrior, and the creation of the Volunteer Force, formed in part from local communities forming Rifle Volunteer Companies (RVC).
+Several were formed in the Tower Hamlets (or Tower Division) area, including at least three in Hackney.
+As reserve volunteers from the Tower Hamlets, they were regarded as inheriting the heritage of militia, trained band and other Tower Hamlets forces going back to the War of the Three Kingdoms and beyond.

-From 1860 to 1912, Hackney was part of the recruiting district of the 7th Battalion, Essex Regiment.
-Hackney provided three of the battalion's eight companies, Leyton and Walthamstow two each, and West Ham (with a depot at Silvertown) one.
-The establishment of a recruitment district spanning the Lower Lea was anomalous in that Hackney (unlike Leyton, Walthamstow and West Ham) was part of the Tower Hamlets (or Tower Division) of Middlesex, rather than Essex.
+The RVC needed better co-ordination, so from 1860 to 1912, Hackney was part of the recruiting district of the 7th Battalion, Essex Regiment.
+Hackney's companies constituded three of the battalion's eight companies, Leyton and Walthamstow provided two each, and West Ham (with a depot at Silvertown) one.
+The Essex Regiment's nickname of the Pompadours comes from its unique red-purple "Rose Pompadour" facing colour used in uniforms and regimental flags.

+The establishment of a recruitment district spanning the Lower Lea was anomalous in that Hackney (unlike Leyton, Walthamstow and West Ham) was part of the Tower Hamlets of Middlesex, rather than Essex.
 However the local connections meant the arrangement worked well.

 From 1912 onward, Hackney raised its own infantry battalion with the Hackney companies of the 7th Essex transferred over to form the core of the new battalion, which retained some Essex Regiment traditions until at least the 1920s.
 The 7th Essex struggled to replace their Hackney comrades and were still understrength at the start of WW1.
 The new battalion focussed recruitment in Hackney, but also attracted men from neighbouring areas such as Stepney and Shoreditch.

 The battalions would be nicknamed the Hackney Gurkhas or Cockney Gurkhas.
 It’s not clear which shared traits gave rise to the nickname - though smart appearance, tenacity and cheerful resourcefulness have all been suggested - but some sources emphasise their short stature, resulting from a malnourished upbringing in some of the country’s poorest districts.
 Whatever the origin, the Eastenders were flattered by being likened to their tough far eastern counterparts and proudly adopted the term, ensuring it survived through both world wars and beyond.
+One of the battalions served alongside a Gurkha battalion during WW1 and were gifted a set of their emblematic kukri knives, which were displayed with pride at the Hillman Street headquarters, behind the Town Hall.

 The battalion had its own cap badge, depicting Hackney's emblem, St Augustine's Tower, together with the borough's latin motto Justitia Turris Nostra.
 A direct translation into English is Justice is our tower, but this may be paraphrased as Fairness is our strength.

 The battalion was 'duplicated' in WWI, so that Hackney raised two front-line infantry battalions for the London Regiment: the 1/10th (City of London) Battalion (Hackney) and the 2/10th (City of London) Battalion (Hackney).